Izhido/qrevpak/builds/QWRev/readme-QWRev.txt

-To run QWRev, please do the following:
+To run QwRev as a standalone application (which we do not recommend, please use Quake Rev PAK), please do the following:

 1) Copy the contents of this archive into the *root* of your media card (or USB stick);
 2) Copy the contents of the /ID1/ folder from your original Quake game (usually under C:\QUAKE\ for Windows machines) to the /ID1/ folder of your media card;